-Where civil servants are working in connection with the project (PIU), they remain subject to the national legislation regulating the status, rights and duties of employees in the public sector and their employment relationship will remain subject to the terms and conditions of their existing public sector employment agreements or arrangements with the exception of requirements in the area of protecting the workforce and Occupational Health and Safety (OHS) and prohibition of child and forced labor shall apply to civil servants engaged in the project.
+Where civil servants are working in connection with the project either in the PIU or any of the three PITs, they remain subject to the national legislation regulating the status, rights and duties of employees in the public sector and their employment relationship will remain subject to the terms and conditions of their existing public sector employment agreements or arrangements with the exception of requirements in the area of protecting the workforce and Occupational Health and Safety (OHS) and prohibition of child and forced labor shall apply to civil servants engaged in the project.
 Until and unless a legal transfer (conducted in accordance with all legal requirements) of their employment or engagement is made such that they are direct project workers, during the life of the Project, their status remains unchanged as civil servants.